addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 The crux of the difference between an event aggregator and a mediator, and why these pattern names should not be interchanged with each other, is illustrated best by showing how they can be used together.
 The menu example for an event aggregator is the perfect place to introduce a mediator as well.

 Clicking a menu item may trigger a series of changes throughout an application.
 Some of these changes will be independent of others, and using an event aggregator for this makes sense.
 Some of these changes may be internally related to each other, though, and may use a mediator to enact those changes.
 A mediator, then, could be set up to listen to the event aggregator.
-It could run it’s logic and process to facilitate and coordinate many objects that are related to each other, but unrelated to the original event source.
+It could run its logic and process to facilitate and coordinate many objects that are related to each other, but unrelated to the original event source.

 ```javascript
 var MenuItem = Backbone.View.extend({